 Memphis Culinary Scene

 Cozy Corner has been in operation since 1977 and has established itself as a Memphis BBQ gem.
-They have been spotlighted on “Diners Drive-ins and Dives” on The Food Network and have slow smoked some of the best meat in Memphis for generations.
+They have been spotlighted on “Diners Drive-ins and Dives” on The Food Network and have been preparing some of the best BBQ in Memphis for generations.

-Known for their BBQ Cornish game hen along with other classics like the BBQ bologna, and of course, their ribs, Cozy Corner has been feeding our families great food for generations.
+Known for their BBQ Cornish game hen along with other classics like the BBQ bologna, and of course, ribs.

 ADDITIONAL MUST EAT MEMPHIS BBQ SPOTS